ArmanJR/ArmanJR/README.md

-I like to build things.
+I like to make stuff.